fietec/alarm/README.md

 # Alarm
-A minimalistic alarm application writte in C.
+A minimalistic alarm application written in C.

 ## How to build
 NOTE: This application is **Windows-only**!